Contact Information

 I’m interested in history of philosophy, ethics, and technology.

-I also think (and worry) about technology—the internet and AI in particular.
+I also think (and worry) about technology.
 My thinking on technology is informed by two related approaches.
 The first is a return to the environmental roots of the Philosophy of Technology.
-I believe moral holism, like Aldo Leopold’s Land Ethic, can aid us in making wise creative decisions.
+I'm especially interested in Aldo Leopold's Land Ethic.
 Second, I explore the philosophical basis for Luddism.
 Luddism is the affirmation that technology should serve human wellbeing, the judgment that many dominant technologies fail to meet this standard, and the effort to reject these technologies.
 I am completing a book called Framework for Luddism.
 I am also a founding member of the Illinois Luddite Society.

 Education